Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for recipients by name or UEI, and distinguishes from sibling tools like usaspending_get_recipient.
-The verb is 'search' and resource is 'recipients', making the purpose unambiguous.
+Description clearly states the tool searches for recipients by name or UEI, specifies returned data (IDs, amounts, classifications, location), and distinguishes from sibling usaspending_get_recipient by noting that IDs can be passed there.
+The verb 'Search' and resource 'recipients' are specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.